 - Ascended Extra: Kwannon has historically been a very minor character — her total appearances (discounting her body being used by Betsy but not Kwannon herself appearing) amounted to less than 25 issues since 1989.
 This changed in 2019, where Kwannon becomes Psylocke II and is the main character of Fallen Angels to fill the void left by Betsy returning to her old body and becoming Captain Britain.

-- Asskicking Equals Authority: How does she manages to get Wild Child to behave?
+- Asskicking Leads to Leadership: How does she manages to get Wild Child to behave?
 By beating the crap out of him.
 Now he follows her like a loyal dog.

 - Birds of a Feather:

 - She and Magneto hit it off right away, as people who are both defined by the tragedies of their youth and driven by their anger.

 - She very quickly develops a strong connection to John Greycrow when on the Hellions, as they both understand living with inner demons.
 By the time the team is disbanded, they enter a relationship.

 - Came Back Wrong: During the 2000's she briefly returned as part of the Red Queen's Sisterhood of Mutants, being portrayed in purely a villainous role as she sought to reclaim her stolen body by force.
 She failed.